Steve Rotheram

-Steven Philip Rotheram (born 4 November 1961) is a British Labour politician who has served as the Metro Mayor of the Liverpool City Region since 2017.
+Steven Philip Rotheram (born 4 November 1961) is a British politician serving as Mayor of the Liverpool City Region since 2017.
+A member of the Labour Party, he was Member of Parliament (MP) for Liverpool Walton from 2010 to 2017.

 Born and raised in Kirkby, Rotheram left school to become a bricklayer and set up his own construction company at the age of 22.
-He earned a Master's in Contemporary Urban Renaissance from Liverpool Hope University and worked as a business manager for the Learning and Skills Council before he was elected to represent Fazakerley for Labour on Liverpool City Council from 2002 to 2011.
-He also served as the Lord Mayor of Liverpool from 2008 to 2009 and the MP for Liverpool Walton from 2010 to 2017.
+He earned a Master's degree in Contemporary Urban Renaissance from Liverpool Hope University and worked as a business manager for the Learning and Skills Council.
+He was elected to represent Fazakerley for Labour on Liverpool City Council from 2002 to 2011, and served as Lord Mayor of Liverpool from 2008 to 2009.

-After working as Jeremy Corbyn's Parliamentary Private Secretary, Rotheram won a majority vote in the Liverpool City Region mayoral election 2017 and was re-elected in 2021.
+After serving as an MP and Parliamentary Private Secretary to the Leader of the Opposition, Rotheram won a majority vote at the 2017 Liverpool City Region mayoral election and re-election in 2021.
+He was re-elected in 2024.

-Early life
+Early life and education

 Steven Philip Rotheram was born in Kirkby on 4 November 1961, the son of housewife Dorothy (née Phillips) and forklift driver Harry Rotheram.
 His father also served as a Labour Party councillor.
 He has seven siblings and attended Ruffwood School in Kirkby.
 His parents divorced when he was a teenager, which Rotheram later partly attributed to his father's absences caused by his devotion to his political career.